Metro form of government in Gauteng

 This project aims to:

-- Interrogate the reasoning behind the idea of a ‘province of metros’;
+- Interrogate the reasoning behind the idea of a ‘province of metros’, and re-iterations of core notions within this in the current debates around the District Development Model (DDM);

 - Determine how the idea is being developed and activated in visions and plans for re-demarcation in different parts of the city-region;